Skip to main content

 The core idea is simple.
 Not every valid shipping address is equally safe to ship to.
 Some addresses are more likely to lead to loss, theft, dispute, or failed delivery.
 If that risk can be evaluated early enough, operations teams can make better decisions.

 Instead of treating this as a checkout gimmick, the extension treats it as an operational capability.
-An order enters the system.
+An order enters Magento.
 Its billing and shipping addresses are persisted.
 At that point, the extension sends a narrow address payload to the external service, receives a score and classification, stores the raw and normalized result, and exposes that information where support and fulfillment teams actually work.

 That makes the integration useful in three ways.
 First, it enriches the order with machine-readable delivery risk.
 Second, it gives administrators a human-readable explanation directly in the order view.
 Third, it creates a clean seam for other systems to consume the score later.